Canvas is now the Document Editor. Any Canvas files you created before are still accessible in their original chats.

 Save to external storage

-If your team works in SharePoint, OneDrive, or Google Drive, you can send your finished document there directly from the editor without downloading and re-uploading it.
+Both documents and code files can be sent directly to your team’s storage without downloading and re-uploading them.
 Click the external storage button in the top bar.
 All three options are always visible.
 Click Connect next to any integration that isn’t set up yet:- Open in SharePoint

 - Open in OneDrive